mrhteriyaki/RA3LANHelper/README.md

 ## The fix:
 A nat-loopback connection can be achived with a port forward rule when using a static number port/s.
 The RA3 process uses a random (dynamic) port which prevents the normal usage of port forwards except DMZ forwarding of all ports.
 This program acts as a proxy that relays the traffic from the random ports to a range of ports starting from a number you can specify in this tool.
+It also directs traffic directly to lan clients using a local peer discovery process and no longer requires port forwards.

 ## Instructions:
 1. Download the tool(available from releases on the right).